Kosenuel/DevOps_CloudEngr-StegHub/17.(Iac)_Automating_Infrastructure_Using_Terraform_2/README.md

    - Streamlined deployment process

-> 💡 **Final Note**: It is important to keep the documentation updated as your infrastructure evolves.
+> 💡 **Final Note**: It is important to keep your infra documentation updated as your infrastructure evolves.
 When you review and update your documentation regularly, you can be sure of long-term maintainability and reliability.

 ![Screenshot: Final Infrastructure](./images/final-infra.png)
 *Fig: Complete Infrastructure Overview*